StackStorm/st2docs/docs/source/reference/jinja.rst

 regex_match
 ~~~~~~~~~~~
-match pattern at the beginning of expression.
+Search for pattern at beginning of the string.
+Returns True if found, False if not.

 .. code-block:: bash